Contents

 Key requirements: Businesses must have a PayPal business account (which can be set up during the sign-up process) and barcodes are required for products as OnBuy operates a catalogue system, although some products and categories are exempt.

-Customer profile: OnBuy record just under 7 million visitors per month, shopping online for anything and everything.
+Customer profile: OnBuy records just under 7 million visitors per month, shopping online for anything and everything.

 Choosing the right channel to further your reach into Europe is a great way to get in front of a new audience.
-While Amazon and eBay are excellent selling platforms, branching out to explore alternative European marketplaces can ultimately improve your visibility and reach, which in turn will improve sales.
+While Amazon and eBay are excellent selling platforms, branching out to explore alternative European online marketplaces can ultimately improve your visibility and reach, which, in turn, will drive increased sales.

 Streamline your support across all your sales channels